prabh8331/AWS/CLF-C02 - AWS Cloud Practitioner/Day 2 - IAM - identity and access managment/Readme.md

 - Users or groups can be assigned JSON documents called policies
 - These policies define the permissions of the users
-- in AWS you apply hte least privilege principle: don't give more permissions than a user needs
+- in AWS you apply the least privilege principle: don't give more permissions than a user needs

 ```JSON